Choose from the following to find a site:

 Each year, naturalist programs are offered at a variety of resorts and campgrounds along the North Shore through the Resort Naturalist Program.
 This program is cooperatively funded by the USDA Forest Service and the Visit Cook County.
 All naturalist programs are free of charge and open to everyone.
 Activities including hikes and campfires are scheduled Tuesday through Saturday every week during the summer.

 Boundary Waters Wild!

-For more information, link to the Chik-Wauk Museum and Nature Center site or the Becoming a Boundary Waters Family website.
+For more information, link to the Chik-Wauk Museum and Nature Center site.

 Discovery Auto Tour